tuhiproject/tuhi/README.md

       initialization is independent of the Bluetooth pairing process.
 A Tuhi paired device may or may not be paired over Bluetooth.

+  Property: Searching (b)
+      Indicates whether the daemon is currently searching for pairable devices.

+      This property is set to True when a StartSearching() request initiates the search for device connections.
+When the StartSearching() request completes upon timeout, or when StopSearching() is called, the property is set to False.

+      When a pariable device is found, the PairableDevice signal is sent to the caller that initiated the search process.

+      Read-only

   Method: StartSearch() -> ()
       Start searching for available devices in pairing mode for an unspecified timeout.
 When the timeout expires or an error occurs, a SearchStopped signal is sent indicating success or error.

+      If a client that successfully initated a listening process calls StartSearching() again, that call is ignored and no signal is generated for that call.

   Method: StopSearch() -> ()
       Stop listening to available devices in pairing mode.
 If called after